Metro Transit to temporarily cut fares to a buck a ride this fall

 Generally speaking, Metro Transit said passengers want clean, reliable and fast transit service — whether there's a pandemic or not.

-Like many major employers, Metro Transit expected more passengers to return to their commutes after Labor Day next month.
-However, as the deadly delta variant fastens its grip on the state and nation, employers are increasingly pushing back their return-to-the-office dates.
+Like many major employers, Metro Transit had expected more passengers to return to their commutes after Labor Day next month.
+However, as the deadly delta variant fastens its grip on the state and nation, employers increasingly are pushing back their return-to-the-office dates.

-Just last week, Target announced that it won't require its 8,500 headquarters employees in downtown Minneapolis to return to the office until next year.
-Other large employers have recently made similar announcements; U.S. Bancorp and Wells Fargo, which have 12,000 downtown employees combined, delayed their return dates to October or later this fall.
+Last week, Target said that it won't require its 8,500 headquarters employees in downtown Minneapolis to return to the office until next year.
+Other large employers recently have made similar announcements; U.S. Bancorp and Wells Fargo, which have 12,000 downtown employees combined, delayed their return dates to October or later.

-Ridership on Metro Transit is roughly 40% to 45% what it was before the pandemic.
-In 2019, Metro Transit provided some 78 million rides to passengers, a figure that dropped to 36 million last year.
+Ridership on Metro Transit runs roughly 40% to 45% of what it was before the pandemic.
+In 2019, Metro Transit provided about 78 million rides to passengers, a figure that fell to 36 million last year.

 The fare reduction includes $1 trips for those paying regular fares and 50 cents for those already enrolled in a reduced-fare program, such as seniors and students.
 In addition, there will be a 50% discount for the Metropass, Student Pass, College Pass and U Pass programs between September and December.

-Currently, Metro Transit charges $2 for non-rush hour trips, and $2.50 for morning and afternoon rush hours. .
-Trips on express buses are $2.50 for non-rush hour trips and $3.25 for rush hour trips.
+Currently, Metro Transit charges $2 for trips outside of rush hour, and $2.50 during morning and afternoon rush hours.
+Trips on express buses are $2.50 for trips off rush-hour and $3.25 for trips during rush hour.

 "Without high-level goals to direct fare policy and pricing, fare structures have become more confusing and economically regressive — often at odds with transit's mission to provide convenient, affordable service," the report states.